Petroleum coke: Calcined

 Calcined petroleum coke (CPC) is the product from calcining petroleum coke.
 This coke is the product of the coker unit in a crude oil refinery.
-The calcined petroleum coke is used to make anodes for the aluminium, steel and titanium smelting industry.
+The calcined petroleum coke is used to make anodes for the aluminium, steel and titanium smelting industry and as the feed stock for the production of synthetic graphite.
 The green coke must have sufficiently low metal content to be used as anode material.
 Green coke with this low metal content is called anode-grade coke.
 When green coke has excessive metal content, it is not calcined and is used as fuel-grade coke in furnaces.

 Desulfurization

 A high sulfur content in petcoke reduces its market value, and may preclude its use as fuel due to restrictions on sulfur oxides emissions for environmental reasons.
 Methods have thus been proposed to reduce or eliminate the sulfur content of petcoke.
-Most of them involve the desorption of the inorganic sulfur present in the pores or surface of the coke, and the partition and removal of the organic sulfur attached to the aromatic carbon skeleton.
+Most of them involve the desorption of the inorganic sulfur present in the pores or surface of the coke, and the partition and removal of organic sulfur compounds, such as sulfurous aromatic heterocycles.

 Potential petroleum desulfurization techniques can be classified as follows: